ava-labs/avalanche-docs/learn/platform-overview/avalanche-consensus.md

 Everything discussed to this point is how Avalanche is described in [the White Paper](https://assets-global.website-files.com/5d80307810123f5ffbb34d6e/6009805681b416f34dcae012_Avalanche%20Consensus%20Whitepaper.pdf).
 The implementation which we've done at Ava Labs has some optimizations for latency and throughput.
 The most important optimization is the idea of **vertices**.
 It would be a lot of overhead if we had to vote on every single transaction at once so we batch transactions in to vertices.
 They act just like transactions do in everything we've previously discussed.

 If you receive a vote for a vertex then that's a vote for all the transactions in a vertex and votes are applied transitively upward such as incrementing your ancestor's confidence and consecutive successes upon success.
-A vertex gets accepted when all the transactions which are in it are accepeted.
+A vertex gets accepted when all the transactions which are in it are accepted.
 If a vertex contains a rejected transaction then that vertex gets rejected and all of it's decendents get rejected as well.
 We ignore that part of the DAG and refuse to build on it.
-If a vertex gets rejected but contains valid transactions then those transactions are re-issue into a new vertex which is not the child of a rejected vertex.
+If a vertex gets rejected but contains valid transactions then those transactions are re-issued into a new vertex which is not the child of a rejected vertex.

 Avalanche consensus is probabilistic.
-Technically you aren't guaranteed safety, but you are to a arbitrarily high probabilistic threshold.
+Technically you aren't guaranteed safety, but you are to an arbitrarily high probabilistic threshold.
 If any correct node accepts or rejects a vertex then all correct nodes will eventually accept or reject that vertex.
 Unlike Nakamoto consensus where your block might be included in the chain but later it gets reorged so you have to wait 60 minutes to feel confident that your transaction has settled, on Avalanche acceptance/rejection are **final and irreversible** and occur in 1&ndash;2 seconds.

 ## Optimizations

-It's not efficient to just ask "do you prefer this?" and everybody responds with a binary yes or no so instead of asking "do you prefer this vertex?" nodes say "I learned about this vertex.
+It's not efficient to just ask "do you prefer this?" and everybody responds with a binary yes or no so instead of asking "do you prefer this vertex?", nodes say "I learned about this vertex.
 So given that vertex exists, which vertices do you prefer?"
 Instead of getting a binary yes/no back you get back what they think the accepted vertices will end up being.
 Nodes don't only query upon hearing of a new transaction.
 They repeatedly query until there are no virtuous vertices processing.
 A virtuous vertex is one which has no conflicts.

 If we continued until there are no processesing vertices at all that wouldn't be good because then you could create conflicting vertices and have the network churn forever trying to reach consensus.
 Nodes don't need to wait until they get all _k_ query responses before registering the outcome of a poll.
 If no transaction can get an α majority then you don't need to wait for the rest of the responses.